Shahzebqazi/Asus-Z13-Flow-2025-PCMR/README.md

 **Ready to install?** Boot from Arch USB and run: `./pcmr.sh --zen-kernel`

 **Want to contribute?** This project uses modern software engineering principles to create a maintainable, scalable installation system.
-Join us in making Arch Linux installation as smooth as possible for the Z13 Flow!
+See `Docs/Documentation.md` and `Docs/Modules/` for architecture, module specs, and user stories.